waocats/crabgo/src/doc/src/reference/profiles.md

 overflow-checks = false     # Disable integer overflow checks.
 ```

-Cargo only looks at the profile settings in the `Cargo.toml` manifest at the
+Crabgo only looks at the profile settings in the `Crabgo.toml` manifest at the
 root of the workspace.
 Profile settings defined in dependencies will be
 ignored.

 Additionally, profiles can be overridden from a [config] definition.
 Specifying a profile in a config file or environment variable will override
-the settings from `Cargo.toml`.
+the settings from `Crabgo.toml`.

 [config]: config.md